Londonwide Local Exchange (LETS)

 5. Membership of London-wide LETS is open to all individuals regardless of class, gender, orientation, ethnicity, creed, religion, or ability, who agree to and follow the rules of the scheme, subject to any geographical or other criteria that have been published in advance about the scheme.
 However, the management committee may, at their discretion, deny membership to an applicant in exceptional circumstances.

-6. Subscriptions: Joining fees, renewals, or occasional contributions in national currency may be invited by the scheme, and will be acknowledged by the deposit of an equivalent number of Links into the member's account from the system account.
+6. Subscriptions: Joining fees, renewals, or occasional contributions in national currency will be acknowledged by the deposit of an equivalent number of Links into the member's account.
 Where annual renewals have not been paid in sterling, they will be taken in Links.

 7. Key Information is available to all members to facilitate networking and trading.
-Members agree to London-wide LETS holding their details online and making such details available to other members as are relevant to the purpose of exchange.
-Members also agree to the directory of goods and services being visible online - anonymously - to the general public for publicity purposes and to members with their contact details, and will be able to update them online.
+Members agree to London-wide LETS holding their details online and making them available to other members, and also to the directory of goods and services being visible - anonymously - to the general public for publicity purposes.
 The administrators may edit, recategorise (or delete if deemed inappropriate) members' online information.
 They will advise members of substantive alterations, and will provide support to individuals who need help to access and update their accounts.

 9. Disclaimer: No warranty or undertaking as to the value, condition or quality of services or items exchanged is expressed or implied by virtue of the introduction of members to each other.
 The LETS publishes a list of the resources and services available to members but cannot be held responsible for the actual goods and services offered.
 Members must therefore ascertain for themselves the quality of goods and services on offer.
 Neither the Management Committee nor the Administrators can be responsible for any member acting outside the law.